 What is one thing that you can change this week, today, this hour, or even this moment that will bring you closer to feeling in balance?
 Maybe you go to bed 10 minutes earlier, read 5 pages of a book, or walk outside and breathe for a few minutes.
 Whatever it is, just try it.
 Try it and recognize that this one small step is working to bring you closer to balance.
 And then repeat it.
 It’s ok if no one even notices it but you.
 Each small step you take is working as part of the whole and will make a difference over time.

-So, give it a try.
+This is how effective change happens, but you must be willing to give it a try.
 Just a small one.
 It will be so worth it.

 Chat again soon,